ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 the unredacted vCon, SHOULD create an empty placeholder such that object array indices do not change for the rest of the elements of the array.

-* redacted: "Redacted" (optional, mutually exclusive with appended and group parameters)
+* redacted: "Redacted" (optional, mutually exclusive with amended and group parameters)

 #### Redacted Object